Stancoo/contrastive_loss/README.md

 ### Contrastive loss

 Here starts the most interesting part.
+Let's suppose that the above mentioned defects, which we are interested in, are say the `dtheta=2.1` sequences.